 Hoya, also known as the Wax Flower, is a very popular apartment plant.
 This plant, which is actually a liana, has beautiful, fragrant flowers, arranged in bouquets, which contrasts strongly with leaves of dark green.
-Being easy to care for, the flower is ideal for people who don’t have enough time to take care for it.
+Being easy to care for, the flower is ideal for people who don’t have enough time to take care of it.
 Here’s what you need to know about its care.

 Hoya needs a lot of sunshine, so it’s advisable that the flower is positioned at the window, all year round.
 But make sure that it’s not exposed to very cold temperatures.
 Hoya can’t withstand temperatures lower than 59 degrees.